 Guide To Purchasing A Commercial Griddle

 Commercial griddles come in a variety of types, sizes, and models to fit the needs of just about any food service business.
-An essential piece of kitchen equipment for most commercial food establishments, especially for steak houses, diners, pubs, cafeterias, and coffee shops, commercial griddles are one of the most-used appliances in commercial kitchens.
-Anything that requires even heat for cooking burgers, bacon, steaks, omelets, pancakes, French toast and more, are best when cooked on a griddle.
+An essential piece of kitchen equipment for many food establishments, especially steak houses, diners, pubs, cafeterias, and coffee shops, commercial griddles are one of the most-used appliances in commercial kitchens.
+Anything that requires even heat for cooking foods such as burgers, bacon, steaks, omelets, pancakes, French toast and more, are best when cooked on a griddle.

 Regardless of your power source, space issues, or cooking needs, you’ll find a griddle on the commercial kitchen market that will easily fit your needs.
-Available in models that are electric, gas, or induction, designed for countertop or floor use, commercial griddles are a versatile piece of kitchen equipment that you’ll use again and again.
+Available in models that are electric, gas, or induction, designed mainly for countertop use, commercial griddles are a versatile piece of kitchen equipment that you’ll use again and again.

 Types of Griddles

 When deciding what type of commercial griddle to purchase, you'll first want to assess what your cooking needs are.
 If your commercial griddle isn't your main piece of cooking equipment, or if you will cook light breakfast type foods such as eggs and pancakes, you may opt for a medium duty griddle.
 These have thinner griddle plates.
 If, on the other hand, your griddle will be your main piece of cooking equipment and will be used frequently throughout the day, you will want to choose a heavy duty griddle, with a thick griddle plate.

 There are several types of heat sources to choose from when purchasing a commercial griddle.
 Each has some advantages and disadvantages and you will need to assess what will work best in your commercial kitchen: